BushLife - Fisherman Hooking a Trout

 Bait Fishing

 The oldest method of fishing.
 In its basic form, live bait goes on a hook and down towards the bottom of the water.
-You pull it back a given amount so it’s not on the very bottom.
-Then you put your rod down and watch the tip for movement.
+You pull it back a given amount, so it’s not sitting on the bottom.
+Then place your rod down and watch the tip for movement.

-Using this method, you can actually set the depth to anything you want.
+Using this method, you can set the depth to anything you want.

-Floating bobbers aid in casting this type of rig out and then watching the bobber go under vs watching the tip of your rod.
-This especially helps when fishing from shore so as to get your bait farther out and into deeper water.
+Floating bobbers aid in casting this type of rig out and then watching the bobber go under versus watching the tip of your rod.
+This method helps when fishing from shore to get your bait farther out and into deeper water.

 Casting

 A similar concept is “Walking the Dog”.
-Here’s a YouTube video from Scott Martin I found that demonstrates it nicely.
-This method with a good lure can drive bass crazy.
+Scott Martin, a YouTuber, demonstrates this method nicely.
+Using this method with a good fishing lure can drive bass crazy.
 Not to mention, topwater fishing opens up shallower areas for fishing.

 Trolling

-I have my spots, I like to troll them.
-In fact, I spent 95% of my time fishing time trolling.
-You basically cast in and drive your boat around very slowly.
-Generally, I do big circles in my favourite locations.
-Some spots allow a straight run and you turn around and troll back.
+I have my favourite spots that I like to troll.
+I spent 95% of my time fishing using the trolling method.
+To troll, cast in and drive your boat around very slowly.
+Generally, I do big circles in my favourite locations, and others are a straight run, which you then turn around and troll back.

-This method is not only fun as the scenery changes, it works and has served me very well all these years.
-I’ve caught countless bass and walleye trolling with my simple rubber worm rig and it boggles peoples’ minds when I would come in every time with a full chain.
+This method is not only fun as the scenery changes, but it works and has served me well all these years.
+I’ve caught countless bass and walleye trolling with my simple rubber worm rig, and it boggles peoples’ minds when I come in with a full stringer consistently.

 The big key with trolling is to go slow.
 Most people use a little electric trolling motor on their boats to achieve their desired speed.
-I’m just used to sitting behind the wheel like normal and idling my boat motor.
+I’m used to sitting behind the wheel and idling my boat motor.
 It’s far more comfortable!
-But most boats still go too fast at idle to troll…
+But most boats still go too fast at idle to troll.

-I don’t remember who discovered this around 30 years ago but it was like hitting the lottery.
-My family has had the Happy Troller Trolling Plate on 4 different boats over the last 30 years.
+I don’t remember who discovered this around 30 years ago, but it was like hitting the lottery.
+My family has had the Happy Troller Trolling Plate on four boats over the last 30 years.
 I’ve also had countless friends fall in love with it.
-Simply pull the cord when at your destination and the plate drops.
+To use a trolling plate, you simply pull the cord at your destination and the plate drops.
 It brings your boat to that tantalizing perfect speed for trolling!

 Trolling for Walleye

-Tip: The big secret to the catching the coveted walleye is to troll slowly!
-I’m referring to the prime season during the heat of the summer when the water is warmer.
-The walleye get lazy this time of year.
-With a low speed, they will bite and you need to watch for it.
-When you get a small tug, don’t set the hook – feed it some line and set the hook when you get that secondary strike!
-This is a game changer for those that can figure it out.
+The big secret to catching the coveted walleye is to troll slowly!
+I’m referring to the prime season, which is the heat of the summer when the water is warm.
+Walleye get lazy this time of year, and with a low speed, they will bite, but you need to watch for it.
+You will feel a tiny tug – don’t set the hook just yet – feed it some line and set the hook when you get that secondary strike!
+This method is a game-changer for those who can figure it out.

 Remember, most people are trolling too fast!

-The added bonus when targeting and trolling for walleye: You will pickup a lot of bass, crappie and everything else along the way.
+The bonus when targeting and trolling for walleye: You will pick up a lot of bass, crappie and everything else along the way.

 I don’t know, ask around!
-All kidding aside, you need to get to know your waters and know where the fish hang out and when.
-Over time as your fishing skills develop, you’ll even understand why.
+All kidding aside, you need to learn the waters and understand the behaviours and habitats of the fish species you intend to fish.
+Over time, as your fishing skills develop, you’ll even understand why.

 One other consideration on location is the time of year.
-Fall time fishing for example is vastly different than in the summer.
+Falltime fishing, for example, is vastly different than summertime.
 As the water temperatures and seasons change, so do fish habits.

 Finding a Good Fishing Spot

-What I can tell you is I always fish the underwater drop offs.
-I like to fish close to islands and shoals – generally the depths change here.
-This strategy doesn’t work with all islands, only time will tell which ones are better.
+What I can tell you is that I always fish the underwater drop-offs.
+I like to fish close to islands and shoals – generally, the depths change here.
+This strategy doesn’t work with all islands – only time will tell which ones are better.
 Areas with a lot of channels also seem to yield excellent results.
 If you have different water bodies, try fishing where they connect.

 The other areas I prefer are fishing along weed beds.
-Don’t fish the weedbeds themselves, you end up catching nothing but salad.
-Certain fish like the cover of weeds, whether it’s to hide from light, predators or both.
-Fishing alongside the weedbeds opens up access to these fish without the aggravation of weeds.
-This is challenging though, you need to know your waters well to pull it off.
+Don’t fish the weed beds themselves, or you’ll end up with a hook full of salad.
+On a bright sunny day, fish love the cover of weeds.
+They use it to hide from predators.
+Fishing alongside the weed beds opens access to these fish without the aggravation of weeds.
+For a beginner angler, this is a challenge as you need to know the waters well.

 One last tip is fish go deeper during colder months.
 They seek warmer water.
 In the heat of the summer, I find the main bite is on around 5-9 pm.
-When night sets, they are also more likely to come to shore.
+When night sets, they are also more likely to come to shore to feed on baitfish.

-If you are new to fishing, keep researching the species you are after and their habits so you know what to look for.
-And just keep trying different spots until you find your favourites.
-Don’t be discouraged, when you find a good one it’s like gold.
-Just be mindful that your spots will have to change with seasons as the fish habits change as well.
+If you are new to fishing, keep researching the species you are after and their feeding habits – so you know what to look for.
+And keep trying different spots until you find your favourites.
+Don’t be discouraged!
+Just be mindful that your spots will change each season as the fish habits change.

 Fishing for Kids

 Your kids are kids.
 They don’t need a big monster bass they can’t even reel in to be happy.
-To them a little sunfish is a treasure, understand that.
-They also get bored and the amount of action far outweighs the actual catch.
+To your child(ren), a little sunfish is a treasure!
+They also get bored, and the amount of action far outweighs the actual catch.

-Once your little ones are ready to step up a notch, get them a pushbutton rod and reel combo meant for kids.
-Don’t spend too much money on it, we lost 5 or 6 in one season alone to the bottom of the lake:)
+Once your little ones are ready to step up a notch, get them a kid’s pushbutton fishing rod and reel combo.
+Don’t spend too much money on it – we lost 5 or 6 in one season alone to the bottom of the lake:)

-Grandma got my little guy an annoying 11′ long telescopic, heavy rod.
-We struggle to get fish in the boat, it’s too long to net or pull in properly!
+Grandma got my little guy an annoying 11′ long telescopic, heavy fishing rod.
+We struggle to get fish in the boat!
+It’s too long to net or pull in.
 Did she do the right thing?
 Yes.
-It got him excited and he would run towards something that was otherwise becoming boring.
+It got him excited, and he would run towards something that was otherwise becoming boring.

-Even if the technique is off or the equipment is wrong, don’t sweat it.
-They are still outside experiencing.
+Even if the fishing technique is off or the equipment is wrong, don’t sweat it.
+Your child is still outside experiencing.
 If things aren’t perfect, they’re still learning something.
-You should be happy they are not indoors playing video games.
+Be happy they are not indoors playing video games.

-Try to teach your kids the right habits, ignore it when they insist on some of the bad ones.
-They want to throw a foot long lure that won’t work, as long as it’s safe, who cares let them.
-Remember that kids are just curious – they will eventually see your success and will come around as their patience and maturity develops.
-Keep fishing fun and someday you’ll have a mature fishing buddy eagerly joining you.
+Try to teach your kids the proper habits, and ignore them when they insist on using some bad ones.
+They want to throw a foot-long lure that won’t work, as long as it’s safe, who cares, let them?
+Remember that kids are just curious – they will eventually see your success and come around as their patience and maturity develop.
+Keep fishing fun, and one day soon, your little mature fishing buddy will eagerly join you.

 As the sun rises, Uncle and Nephew are fishing together at the end of the dock

-Kids don’t need a license.
-Once they outgrow the stick and line, I mentioned the kids pushbutton rod and reel combo – keep it simple.
-Eventually you’ll work them up to a nice graphite rod.
+Kids don’t need a fishing license.
+Once they outgrow the stick and line, I mentioned the kid’s pushbutton rod and reel combo – keep it simple.
+Eventually, you’ll work them up to a nice graphite rod.

 3 – 52 – 3